Bibi10/Blockchain_Path/README.md

 - Distributed App (dApp)
 A dApp is an app where the server side is unique and run by all ethereum node.
+Dapp are way of building app for internet, it lets us run app with backend hosted on blockchain instead of normal server.
 - Dev Tools
 Truflle, Embark
 - Network State